jflyup/goMS17-010/README.md

 # goMS17-010
 `goMS17-010` detects if host(s) is vulnerable to SMB exploit([MS17-010](https://technet.microsoft.com/en-us/library/security/ms17-010.aspx)), which is used by NSA hacking tools leaked by Shadow Brokers.
 If it's vulnerable, then checks if the target machine is running the Double Pulsar SMB backdoor.
-Inspired by [this Metasploit module](https://www.rapid7.com/db/modules/auxiliary/scanner/smb/smb_ms17_010), but doen't depend on MSF or any framework, just run `ms17-010.go` or `ms17-010.py` with option(s).
-Go version is preferred as it's very fast(credit goroutine for that! ) when scanning a network.
+Inspired by [this Metasploit module](https://www.rapid7.com/db/modules/auxiliary/scanner/smb/smb_ms17_010), but doesn't depend on MSF or any framework, just run `ms17-010.go` or `ms17-010.py` with option(s).
+Go version is preferred as it's very fast (credit goroutine for that! ) when scanning a network.
 The release is built from go code.
 `-i`, detect single host
 `-n`, scan a whole network in CIDR Notation, for example, `192.168.1.1/24`
 `-h`, show help

+[Here](https://play.google.com/store/apps/details?id=house.connect.wifi) is an Android app to check this too.
+Enable `WannaCry Scan` toggle in the `Settings`, the app would scan your network, if any machine is vulnerable, a red warning icon will show.